 Variety may be the spice of life, but when it comes to Humax’s home recording devices it's consistency that makes them so exciting.
 You can almost set your watch by the regularity of the company’s digital TV boxes receiving rave reviews here on these pages.

 At its core, the FVP-5000T offers FreeviewHD+ television.
-That means subscription-free access to live broadcasts of all Freeview channels - including BBC, ITV, Channel 4, Channel 5 and their various subsidiaries.
+That means subscription-free access to live broadcasts to over 70 Freeview channels - including BBC, ITV, Channel 4, Channel 5 and their various subsidiaries.

-Though most are in Standard Definition, Humax says that there are 15 channels in Full HD - but that will vary, depending on your location.
+Though most are in Standard Definition, Humax says that there over 20 channels in Full HD - but that will vary, depending on your location.
 You can record content too, using an eight-day television guide for scheduling recordings in advance.

 There’s also the ‘series record’ function, so you don’t have to manually select each episode in a daily or weekly show – let the digital box take care of that automatically.

-That's particualrly good news for the content-hungry - and for those power users we'd suggest the 1TB or even 2TB options, at £260 and £300 respectively.
+That's particularly good news for the content-hungry – and for those power users we'd suggest the 1TB or even 2TB options.
 We're testing the 500GB here.

-The FVP-5000T also offers a greater range of catch-up apps including ITV Hub, All4, Demand 5 and UK TV Player, as well as YouTube and Netflix.
+The FVP-5000T also offers a greater range of catch-up apps including ITV Hub, All 4, My5 and UK TV Play, as well as YouTube and Netflix.

-You still need a subscription for the latter, and even if you have access to Netflix’s 4K HDR content, the FVP-5000T will only show it in Full HD.
+You still need a subscription for the last of these, and even if you have access to Netflix’s 4K HDR content, the FVP-5000T will only show it in Full HD.

 The box has built-in wi-fi, but there’s also an ethernet port for a more stable connection.
 On the back and sides of the box, there are a couple of USB 2.0 ports plus an RCA output.